nkmr-aw/prompt_constructor/README.md

 When you run 'prompt_constructor.py', you can start and use the application normally, but get an extra black screen.
 Running it via 'prompt_constructor_launcher.pyw' will suppress the black screen.
 If you rename 'prompt_constructor.py' to 'prompt_constructor.pyw' and run it directly, you can suppress the black screen as well.
-(In this case, the launcher will not be usable unless codes inside are modified, but this is not a problem because changing the extension of the main body will make it worthless.)
 Note that a black screen does not interfere with the operation of the application.
 It's just an eyesore.
 There are files and folders that are automatically created when you run the program for the first time.
 Works entirely locally.

 ### Uninstallation
 The registry is not used, and uninstallation is completed by deleting the entire folder.